ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

             sudo mkdir -p /run/sshd
             sudo /usr/sbin/sshd -D

-    You can then connect VS Code to the cluster by running
+    You can then connect VS Code to the cluster by running:

     .. code-block:: bash